FRANK (BILL) BAILLIE

 Ein prosit, Frank.

-compiled from Articles in What’s Brewing and on the London CAMRA Branches website
+compiled from Tributes in What’s Brewing and on the London CAMRA Branches website

 Just after the first Ring of the New Year, we heard of the sad death of Ken Brewster, a founder member of CAMAL, and, latterly, our Chairman helping to organise trips abroad to seek out decent foreign beers.
 He was also a founder member of the Richmond & Hounslow CAMRA branch (then Richmond & Twickenham) in 1974 and its first vice-Chairman.
 He had, around this time, also become involved in the SPBW, the Society for the Preservation of Beers from the Wood, being an instigator of its erstwhile Pagoda branch.
 Often to be found in the Express Hotel at Kew Bridge in those days, he was invited to become a member of the Ring whilst there.

 Ken, who was a bachelor, was found at home by a neighbour and concerned landlord of his latterday local in Hampshire on Sunday, 11TH January, when they were asked to investigate when he did not show up at the gathering of Ring 580 on the Saturday – an almost unheard of occurrence.